merenlab/merenlab.org/vocabulary.md

 ### Metagenome-assembled genome (MAG)

-A genome bin that meets certain quality requirements and can be assumed to reprsent Contigs from one bin of a metagenome, which collectively represent the DNA of (what we think is) a single population.
+A genome bin that meets certain quality requirements and can be assumed to reprsent contigs from one bin of a metagenome, which collectively represent the DNA of (what we think is) a single population.

 ### Population